utilmeta/utilmeta-py/docs/en/guide/ops.md

 # Connect API & Operations

-UtilMeta framework has a built-in API service management system, which can easily observe and manage local and online API services, and provide a series of operation and maintenance management functions such as data, interface, log, monitoring, testing, alarm, etc. This document will introduce the configuration and connection mode of UtilMeta Operations operation and maintenance management system in detail.
+UtilMeta framework has a built-in API service management system, which can easily observe and manage local and online API services, and provide a series of features including Data CRUD, API management, Logs query, Monitoring, Testing, Alerts & Incidents, etc. This document will introduce the configuration of UtilMeta Operations system and how to connect to UtilMeta platform in detail.

 ## Configuration

-The configuration used by the API service management system is `utilmeta.ops.Operations` to import it and use `service.use` it in the service, as shown in
+UtilMeta's API service management system is using the configuration at `utilmeta.ops.Operations`, you can just import and use `service.use`  to configure to the service, as shown in
 ```python hl_lines="20"
 from utilmeta import UtilMeta
 from utilmeta.core import api